blghtr/dashboard_lego/README.md

 ## 🎨 Presets and Layouts

+### Base Preset

+All presets inherit from `BasePreset`, which provides flexible control configuration:
+- `controls=False` (default): No controls, expects values in kwargs
+- `controls=True`: Create default controls for all parameters
+- `controls=dict`: Custom control configuration (enable/disable or override specific controls)

+**Auto-sizing Controls:** All controls now automatically size to content width by default, using Bootstrap `col-auto` for responsive layouts and capping maximum width at 40 characters for optimal readability.

 ### EDA Presets

 Presets are ready-to-use blocks for standard data analysis tasks (EDA) that significantly reduce boilerplate code: